GoodSync Connect Manual

 GstpFileLocalOnly = No

-Yes: allow File Server connections only from localhost (127.0.0.1) IP address.
+If Yes, allow File Server connections only from the localhost (127.0.0.1) IP address.

 GlobalDiscovery = Yes

-Yes: Register with Mediator, so that connections to this File Server can be arranged via Forwarder.
+If Yes, register with Mediator, so that connections to this File Server can be arranged via Forwarder.

-No: Do not register with Mediator, allow only direct connections.
+If No, do not register with Mediator, allow only direct connections.

 GstpMapExtPortViaUpnp = Yes

-Yes: Use UPNP to map external ports to internal ports.
+If Yes, use UPNP to map external ports to internal ports.

 GstpExtPort = 0

-Report this port to Mediator as external port of this File Server, if not 0 and GstpMapExtPortViaUpnp = No.
+Report this port to Mediator as the external port of this File Server, if not 0 and GstpMapExtPortViaUpnp = No.

 GstpManageServer = Yes